 So, select one of our 2 free Google Slides Google presentation templates below and get started:

 Presentation Template | Classic

 Presentation Template | Bright

 If you have PowerPoint open and think that you’re all set to choose a template, then think again!

 The key to creating a successful presentation is choosing the right information for your slides.

 You need to consider the information before jumping ahead to design elements.
-The best way to do this is by using a question and answer format to plan your slides beforehand.
+The best way to do this is by using a question-and-answer format to plan your slides.
 Let’s take a look at what you should address:

 Step 1: Think about the presentation delivery situation.
 Will you be present in person during the presentation or will it be watched without you?